johnalison/obsidian-notes/Journal/22 November 2024 Friday.md

 - FvT weights are identical ...
 - JCM weight are different ... printing out JCM weights are read from file.. differences
 - [x]  Will add a different threshold for the data JCM cutflow test
+- Debugging with CL
+- FOUND THE pseudoJet Bug !!
+Very subtle
+	- Bug in uproot. when searching for a key that is not in the dictionary, returns random member if the key you search for starts with a number....
+Now fixed

 [[CMU HGC MAC Websites]]